 The online chatter-room of Twitter can be daunting.
 Tweets are fast and furious.
 Tweeters tease you with a brief explanation of the deal and add a shortened link, all in 140 characters or less.
 Here a few ways to help you find ways to sing your own song about savings:

 Whether you call it a pound sign, a tic-tac-toe board or a hashtag, using this little symbol can lead you to savings.
 Type in a hashtag followed by a keyword, and you can read of a list of tweets that include that topic.
-For example, I searched for #freekidsgames and found a company called Mighty Kids Media that offers FREE games on its site.
-A search for #coupons brought me to a site where I could print a coupon for buy-2-get-1-free Snickers Bars.
-I also found a one-day-only promo code deal for 35% off purchases at Gap.
+For example, I searched for #freekidsgames and found a company called Mighty Kids Media that offers free games on its site.
+A search for #coupons brought me to a site where I could view offers listed by dozens of coupon-savvy people.

 Follow freebie tweeters

 Try other words that fit your particular needs.
 I typed in the words “FREE” and “Vermont.”
 A listed Tweet took me to the Facebook page of Girlington Garage in Burlington.
-It had a sweet tip about using an open-toed shoe for an emergency funnel – and a limited time offer for a FREE inspection with an oil change.
+I found a tip of the day and a web special for a free diagnostic check-up.

 When you follow someone, you will see suggestions for related tweeters to follow on the left.
-Refresh this page to have more choices.
+Refresh the page to have more choices.

 Your local news

 As I mentioned, I typed in the name of my home state as a search word to find opportunities in my area.
 You can use your state or city as a search term, and combine that with other terms to narrow down your results.
 Often, non-chain restaurants have last-minute deals on lunch items or desserts.
 A local diner routinely gives out FREE ice cream to the first Twitter follower that stops into its store and says the secret word of the day.
-A recent retweet told me about FREE kayaking lessons at a local kayak rental company, and I found out about a fun iPod giveaway at participating Vermont apple orchards.
+A maple syrup producer offered a discount coupon for syrup quarts.

 Follow savings gurus